About

 Before coming to WRI, Rebekah held a five year tenure as the Chief of Research at Power for All, a coalition of more than 300 renewable energy practitioners working towards universal electricity access.
 Over this time Rebekah built the Platform for Energy Access Knowledge (PEAK), a novel energy research engine forged through industry-academic partnership with a mission to make data accessible, understandable, and usable by the public and policy influencers alike, across the continent.
 Her team developed a reputation for its sharp, timely, digestible insights, thought leadership and collaborative approach to research.

-Rebekah has over fifteen years of experience in environmental research, energy analytics and interdisciplinary research management – two in energy regulation, six as a full-time research analyst, and seven directing non-profit research.
+Rebekah has over fifteen years of experience in environmental research, energy analytics, and interdisciplinary research management – two in energy regulation, six as a full-time research analyst, and seven directing non-profit research teams.
 She holds a Ph.D. in Energy Resources, an M.Sc. in Energy Resources, and an M.Sc. in Civil Engineering from the University of California, Berkeley.
 Her expertise is in power system simulation and optimization—building models for integrated electricity planning, particularly in data constrained environments.
 She is keenly interested in clean energy technologies and their application to industry, mobility, agriculture, and climate resilience.

 Rebekah hosting the Africa Youth Advocacy Clinic on Just Energy Transitions convened by WRI Africa, CMU Africa and partners, in Kigali, Rwanda, May 2022